 We believe that our people are our greatest combined strength.
 As our Company continues to evolve, so do our diverse and inclusive working environments, where a variety of perspectives and experiences are valued and encouraged.
 Our Code of Ethics (the Code) sets out our values which guide the conduct of all employees, officers and directors, and is supported by our Inclusive and Respectful Workplace policy.
-This policy encourages diversity, equity and inclusion and ensures our people have the opportunity to participate in work-related activities in an environment that is respectful and safe.
-We value our individual differences, our unique perspectives and backgrounds, and the variety of contributions each of us brings to work.
-Aligning with these values, it is our policy to select people from the most qualified pool of talent and consider candidates based on merit.
-Our approach enables us to make important decisions regarding the composition of our Board and senior management team based on the best interests of the Company and its share owners.
-In 2021, we formed a Diversity, Equity & Inclusion Council to bring together people across our business groups to amplify the existing diversity, equity and inclusion work happening across the Company.
+This policy encourages diversity, equity and inclusion (DEI) and ensures our people have the opportunity to participate in work-related activities in an environment that is respectful and safe.

+DEI is foundational to our business objectives and operations, and plays an integral role within our global corporate culture.
+For the past several years, hundreds of members of our team have come together through our grassroots DEI committees, Employee Resource Groups, and our corporate DEI Council in order to cultivate a diverse and inclusive environment where everyone feels safe, welcome, and valued.
+In 2023, we officially introduced our DEI Centre of Expertise-a newly-formed internal team of employees dedicated to elevating and integrating DEI across our Company-with the goal of leading, informing, and amplifying initiatives across the company with a DEI focus.
 The Company is committed to maintaining a minimum of 30 per cent female representation on the Board and senior leadership levels, and achieving and maintaining a minimum of 25 per cent minority representation within the workforce.